aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/datamatrix-barcodes/_index.md

 <p align="center"><img src="datamatrixencodemodeauto.png"></p>

 ### Encoding Byte Streams in *Full* Mode
 The *Full* mode is intended to encode byte streams; each byte is encoded using 8 bits.
-If [*Codetext*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext) includes Unicode symbols, input data are transcoded using the encoding specified in [*CodeTextEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/codetextencoding).
+If [*Codetext*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext) includes Unicode symbols, the input data is re-encoded using the encoding specified in [*CodeTextEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/codetextencoding).
 To display the text under a *DataMatrix* barcode, the [*TwoDDisplayText*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters/properties/twoddisplaytext) property can be initialized (see more information about this property [here](https://docs.aspose.com/barcode/net/working-with-barcode-text-appearance/#replacing-barcode-text-in-2d-barcodes/)).

 The following code sample illustrates how to enable the *Full* encoding mode.